NAAQA: A Neural Architecture for Acoustic Question Answering

 Coordinate maps initially proposed in~\cite{liu2018intriguing} by~\citeauthor{liu2018intriguing} have proven successful for processing visual data in the context of VQA.
 The method consists in augmenting the visual input with matrices containing numbers in the range -1 to 1 which vary either in the $x$ or in the $y$-dimension.
 With MALiMo~\cite{Fayek2019}, the same strategy is used to indicate the simultaneous relative positions of features in frequency and time. \citeauthor{farnet2019} \cite{farnet2019} proposed \emph{Frequency-Aware convolutions} which are equivalent to concatenating coordinate maps only in the \emph{frequency} axis.
 The effectiveness of coordinate maps on the time dimension for audio signals have not been studied to the best of our knowledge.

-In this study we first evaluate the performance of a network initially designed for the VQA task (Visual FiLM) \cite{perez2017film} on the AQA task.
+In this study we first evaluate the performance of a network initially designed for the VQA task (Visual FiLM) \cite{perez2017film} on the AQA task, using the CLEAR2 data set.
 Then we introduce the NAAQA architecture to leverage specific properties of acoustic inputs.
 For this architecture, we analyze the influence of separate time and frequency coordinate maps.
 We then study the impact of adding a MALiMo block into our architecture.
 Finally, we evaluate our model on the \DAQAp dataset.